ravens/docker-nextepc/README.md

 # docker-nextepc
-Docker-based LTE environement featuring NextEPC as MME, SGW and PGW, and srsLTE using the FauxRF patch to simulate a UE and an eNB.
-Also provided, alternate docker-compose for all-in-one EPC kind of node, and physical UE/eNB lab configuration.
+Docker-based LTE environement featuring NextEPC as MME, SGW and PGW, and srsLTE using the FauxRF (or srsLTE with ZMQ fake device) patch to simulate a UE and an eNB.
+Also provided, alternate docker-compose files for all-in-one EPC kind of node, zmq TCP pseudo radio, etc.

 [![Build Status](https://travis-ci.org/ravens/docker-nextepc.svg?branch=master)](https://travis-ci.org/ravens/docker-nextepc)